Build your confidence and customer management skills in Hearing Care with our engaging University Certificate course.

-There will also be the need to commit private time for studying.
-It is estimated that on average you will need to spend the equivalent of approximately 5 (five) self-directed hours on your studies.
+There will also be the need to attend block residentials and commit private time for studying.
+It is estimated that on average you will need to spend the equivalent of approximately five self-directed hours on your studies.

 You will be assessed on a module-by-module basis in the form of multiple-choice examinations, together with a portfolio based continuous assessment of practical competencies.